alan-turing-institute/xpandas/README.md

 ## Description

-**XPandas** encapsulated universal 1d (`XSeries`) and 2d (`XDataFrame`) containers and presents new transformer classes for transforming these containers.
-Transformers can do map-reduce style complex transformations but not limited to it.
+**XPandas** provides universal 1D typed list (`XSeries`) and 2D type-heterogeneous data-frame (`XDataFrame`) containers and provides an extended sklearn-like transformer classes interfacing said containers.
+Transformers can be used for automated feature extraction and map-reduce style transformations but are not limited to it.

 `XSeries` is based on `pandas.Series` that can store objects of any type.
-For example you may want to store `pandas.Series` objects inside `XSeries`.
+Example would be a series of image containers, or a series of `pandas.Series` objects stored as `XSeries`.
 `XSeries` can be visualised according to a schema.

 ![XSeries](/examples/imgs/XSeries.png)

+`XDataFrame` extends `pandas.DataFrame` by allowing arbitrary object types per column.
+It provides the same convenient sub-setting interface and extended abstract access methods.
+Each column is internally stored as an `XSeries` container, all of same length.
+One example could be a medical data set where each row is a different patient, say, in a hospital.
-`XDataFrame` is based on `pandas.DataFrame` and can store set of `XSeries`.
-One can imagine a data set of a patients in hospital.
-There might be features like numbers (age, height, weight, etc.), categorical (gender, hair color, etc.), images (patients x-ray pictures), time series (heat beat over time), and any other.
+The columns would correspond to a type-heterogeneous set of features like numbers (age, height, weight, etc.), categorical (gender, hair color, etc.), images (x-ray pictures), time series (heat beat, lab history), and other parts of a medical record.
-Using `XDataFrame` one can store all this information into one in memory 2d container.
+With `XDataFrame` one can store all this information in a single 2D data container instead of a tedious collection of custom nested lists or arrays.

 ![XDataFrame](/examples/imgs/XDataFrame.png)

+Another advantage of XPandas is the clean interface it provides to ready-to-go machine learning algorithms in [scikit-learn](scikit-learn.org).
+The transformers interface can be used to easily convert the types in a `XDataFrame` to the primitive types with which sklearn can interface, as part of a modelling pipeline.
-Ones one has such a complex data set usually to use some ready-to-go machine learning algorithm like in [scikit-learn](scikit-learn.org) one needs a quantitative features.
-Thus, the next task is to extract features from columns of `XDataFrame`.
-In example with patients data, one may want to extract stats features from each `pandas.Series` or extract features from each images using fancy deep learning model.
+In the example with patients data, one may want to extract stats features from each `pandas.Series` or extract features from each images, say via a generic fancy deep learning model.

-That's where `Transformer` class comes to help.
-Using `XSeriesTransformer` class one can build it's own transformer for `XSeries` and then `XDataFrameTransformer` to create transformer for `XDataFrame`. `Transformer` is an encapsulation for function `f: XSeries -> XSeries or XDataFrame`.
+More technically, the implemented `XSeriesTransformer` class allows implementation of transformation defaults for `XSeries`, similarly `XDataFrameTransformer` implements transforation for `XDataFrame` type objects.
+More mathematically `XSeriesTransformer` encapsulates abstract functions of type `XSeries -> XSeries or XDataFrame`, `XDataFrameTransformer` encaplsulates functions `XDataFrame -> XDataFrame`, both following the familiar fit/transform/parameters API from sklearn.

 ![Transformer](/examples/imgs/Transformer.png)

-There are several pre implementer transformers that may be useful for several data types:
+XPandas comes with several pre-implemented transformers for the most common non-primitive data types:

 ###### Time series
 * `TimeSeriesTransformer(features)` — extract `features` from each series.